 Tor: Google Summer of Code 2015

-IMPORTANT NOTE: Tor was not accepted into GSoC 2015, hopefully we'll be back next year!
+IMPORTANT NOTE: Tor was not accepted into GSoC 2015.
+Hopefully we'll be back next year, but in the meantime we're running our own program: the Summer of Privacy!

 The Tor Project, in collaboration with The Electronic Frontier Foundation, have taken part in Google Summer of Code for 2007 through 2014, mentoring the total of 53 students.